As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 4 months: Losing the puppy teeth (and stop biting so much!)

-Puppies bite for several reasons: they explore the world through their mouth, its part of how they play, and while they’re teething, it helps relieve the pain and pressure in their mouths.
+- While they’re teething, it helps relieve the pain and pressure in their mouths.

 Most people do not find many puppy teeth, however, we saw many of Oliver’s teeth lying on the floor.

 Sometimes he would be chewing and then start to play with something on the floor.
-Most of the time when that would happen we would find a tooth laying on the floor.

-10 months-2 years: Getting spayed or neutered
+1-2 years: Getting spayed or neutered

 1 year: Full height

-At about a year old golden retrievers reach their full height.
+At about a year old, Golden Retrievers reach their full height.

 However, they still may look like a lanky teen, since they likely haven’t reached their full weight or developed their full coat yet.

-Females are typically 20-23 inches tall, while males are 22-24 inches tall.
+Females are typically 20-22 inches tall, while males are 22-24 inches tall.

 1.5 years: Full coat